visual-framework/vf-core/README.md

 The `vf-core` project is being led by EMBL where British English and we're aware that most code is American English (`colour` vs `color`); so:

-- 📚🇬🇧 Documentation is written in British English 💂‍ `I like the centred text and colours`
+- 📚🇬🇧 Documentation is written in British English 💂‍ `Rarely use centred text, always use colours`
 - ⌨️🇺🇸 Code is written in American english 🧢 `$vf-main-color: green;`